 The Public Transport Authority is investing in Perth’s future rail transport needs with a major upgrade of its radio system.

-The Radio Systems Replacement project will involve the design and build of a new digital radio system, to replace the existing analogue system.
 Unlike the analogue system, which only allows audio (i.e. voice) transmissions, the new digital system will also allow for the transmission of data, which is becoming increasingly important for train operations.
 It will also provide increased reliability and flexibility, allowing for a more efficient rail network and supporting plans for future expansion.